r3leaf-earth/read-netcdf/README.md

 ```

 ## Contributing
 We appreciate your contributions!
-In fact, we decided to open-source this simple script mainly to connect with others working on similar topics.
+In fact, we decided to open-source these simple scripts mainly to connect with others working on similar topics.
 Leave us a note in Discussions!

 ### How to Contribute to the Code
 Just open a PR or an Issue.